RGLab/ImmuneSpaceR/vignettes/arrays.md

 ## <a id="multi"></a>Combining matrices

-With the summarized version of the matrices, it is easy to combine multiple experiments, even accross different types of array.
-This is done internally in `getGEMatrix` when multiple runs or multiple cohorts are specified.
+In order to faciliate analysis across experiments and studies, when multiple runs or cohorts are specified, `getGEMatrix` will attempt to combine the selected expression matrices into a single `ExpressionSet`.

+To avoid returning an empty object, it is usually recommended to use the summarized version of the matrices, thus combining by genes.
+This is almost always necessary when combining data from multiple studies.

 ```r